French & Spanish

-Our motto in the Languages Department is ‘Achievement through Enjoyment’.
-We aim to make studying a language fun and a languages classroom in Upton is an enjoyable place to learn.
-Because language lessons are so varied and include a range of skills, we believe that there is something for everyone.
-Classrooms are equipped with the latest technology and students are encouraged to be interactive and explore different ways of learning.
-Staff are dedicated to keeping up to date with new and innovative techniques in the classroom, working with interactive whiteboards and iPads.
-We offer our students on the Y side of the year French, and Spanish on the X side of the year.
+We are an inclusive Languages Department whose motto is ‘Achievement through Enjoyment’.
+We aim to make learning another language fun and a languages classroom at Upton is an enjoyable place to learn.
+As language lessons are so varied and include a range of different learning and teaching approaches, we believe that there is something for everyone.
+Classrooms are well equipped and the department is well resourced with a number of online learning platforms.
+Learners are encouraged to be interactive and explore different ways of learning.
+Staff are dedicated to keeping up to date with new and innovative techniques in the classroom and Languages pedagogy.
+French and Spanish are taught to KS5.

 Email the department: firstname.lastname@example.org

-At Key Stage 3, learning is topic-based and is centred upon the world with which students are familiar.
-We cover a diverse range of subjects such as school, free time, where we live, family, pets, jobs, pocket-money, clothes etc. To ensure that learning is fun, lessons are very varied and may include group and pair work, speaking, reading, writing, listening, song, mime and a wide repertoire of games to help students practise and learn.
+At Key Stage 3, whilst learning is topic-based, skills are regularly revisited and our curriculum is centred upon the world with which learners are familiar.
+We cover a diverse range of subjects such as personal information, family, pets, school, free time, holidays etc. To ensure that learning is fun, lessons are varied and may include group and pair work, listening, speaking, reading, and writing activities, songs and a wide repertoire of games to help maximise learning.

 Methods of Assessment: